rack-io/rackio-documentation/docs/index.md

 </div>

 Rackio is focuses on new trend technologies and promotes web development for automation applications, all of the Rackio Features can be access by using the RESTful API, being Rackio a service or backend application, you can define your custom views or HMI with other front-end technologies.

 ---

-## Web Based Admin

-Rackio comes with its own basic web admin system, in which you can monitor tags values, controls definitions, state-machine transitions, trends, logged data and alarms.

----